The Strategic Mindset: Finding Your Way to Safety

 Frequently Asked Questions

-Is passive resistance safe against a violent attacker? ▼
+Is passive resistance safe against violence? ▼

 How is this different from MMA? ▼